 Ah, New England in the fall.
 Honestly, what could be better?
 Maybe enjoying the fall weather and beautiful foliage by going to some local pumpkin patches!
 There’s nothing more fun than finding the perfect pumpkin to carve with friends and family, and Rhode Island is the ideal place to do it.

 Because there are so many pumpkin patches in Rhode Island, it can be hard trying to find the one that’s perfect for your needs or even finding one that’s worth visiting.
-Luckily, this article includes thirteen (yes, THIRTEEN) of the best pumpkin patches in Rhode Island!
+Luckily, this article includes 12 of the best pumpkin patches in Rhode Island!

 Dame Farm & Orchards